 Giving Games are educational activities designed to introduce participants to effective giving.

 During a typical Giving Game, each participant is given $10, introduced to the featured charities, and asked to make an initial choice based on short fundraising pitches.
-The facilitator then goes into more detail about the work of the non-profits, and how to maximize the potential impact of charitable giving.
+The facilitator then goes into more detail about the work of the nonprofits, and how to maximise the potential impact of charitable giving.

 In particular, the facilitator explains core concepts like cost-effectiveness, evidence, and how the overhead myth is incorrectly used to assess the performance of nonprofits.
 At the end of the Giving Game, participants decide where to donate.